-Are Germs Good For You?
+Are Germs Good For You in Austin TX?

-Do you eat germs?
+Do you eat germs in Austin TX?
 Yes, you do.
 Lots of them.
 So, why aren’t you sick?
 Because your immune system fights them off and keeps you healthy.
 And many germs are actually healthy.
 These bacteria, yeasts, and viruses — of which there are around 100 trillion, up to 5 pounds in a healthy adult.
 These germs are also called the “gut microbiome” or “gut flora.”
 Gut health refers to the balance of microorganisms that live in the digestive tract.
 Looking after the Health Of The Gut and maintaining the right balance of these microorganisms is vital for physical and mental health and immunity.
 Seventy percent of the Immune System lives in the gut.

 So, what is the cause of sickness?
 Is it the presence of germs?
 Not really.
 You can get sick when you don’t have enough healthy germs.
 To stay healthy there are a number of things you can do to help your gut health and your immune system.

-TAKE PROBIOTICS AND EAT FERMENTED FOODS
+TAKE PROBIOTICS AND EAT FERMENTED FOODS in Austin TX

 A combination of both can be extremely beneficial.
 These foods are great sources for improved gut health: fermented vegetables, kombucha, miso, sauerkraut, tempeh, miso, and kefir.